 What can I get with a VA home improvement loan?

-The VA approves roof and floor repairs, bath, and kitchen remodels, and even HVAC.
-These all tend to be high-cost repairs, but with a VA Home Improvement Loan, you can finance each of them.
+The VA approves roof and floor repairs, bath and kitchen remodels, and even HVAC.
+These all tend to be high-cost repairs, but you can finance each of them with a VA Home Improvement Loan.
 Of course, this isn’t a complete list of everything you can utilize this loan for.
 But if it does anything to save energy, it most likely qualifies.

 What if you don’t qualify for a VA home improvement loan?